ekoindia/wlc-webapp/README.md

    1. Set a unique slug (for the page URL) and the name of the page-component to display.
    2. Set template="fileupload"
    3. Add set URL & parameters for file-upload and sample-file-download in the `meta` object.
-   4. Add the slug to `product_categories` object in the order that you want to display on the product listing page.
+   4. Add the slug to `product_pricing_categories` object in the order that you want to display on the product listing page.
 If not added here, the product will not be displayed on the product listing page.

 #### For creating a custom Pricing (or, Business) Configuration page:
 1. Create a page-component for the pricing configuration running the command `npm run g`